MouhamedAhmed/Corn-Yield-Prediction-and-Recommender-System/Satellites Dataset Download/README.md

-# Corn-Yield-Prediction-and-Recommender-System

-## To Export Satellite Dataset to your Drive, refer to [this folder](Satellites%20Dataset%20Download/)
+# Export Satellite Dataset to your Drive